• Home

 If you’ve missed the direct bus from Taichung to Cingjing, don’t worry.
 It’s still possible to get there, but you’ll first need to get yourself to Puli Bus Station and from there transfer to the Qingjing bus.
 Here are the steps.

-- From Taichung to Puli: Take Nantou Bus 6670 bound for Sun Moon Lake from Gancheng Station or Taichung HSR Station to Puli.
+• From Taichung to Puli: Take Nantou Bus 6670 bound for Sun Moon Lake from Nantou Bus Gancheng Station (Google Maps) or Taichung HSR Station (Exit 5, Platform 3) to Puli.
 Buses depart every few minutes, with the first bus leaving at 7:15 am.
 See bus 6670’s schedule here.

 Insider’s tip: Combining your Cingjing trip with Sun Moon Lake?
 No problem!
 Book a shared transfer between Cingjing and Sun Moon Lake for a stress-free experience.